formsandflows/PACo/Canvas components/PACo_Visualization_A.md

 # PACo_Visualization_A

+> [!WARNING]
+> This page is a pre-release page.
+It contains documentation for a future release.
+Please look in de folder "Archive" for released versions.

-This documentation page is related to version: 3.0.0 and later
+This documentation page is related to version: 3.2.0 and later

 Related video page: https://www.formsandflows.nl/paco/videos/paco_visualization_a/